What Is RG58 Coaxial Cable?

 RG8 Coaxial Cable

-RG223 Coaxial Cable.
+RG223 Coaxial Cable

 RG223 coaxial cable has similar dimensions to RG58 coaxial.
 It uses a solid 20 AWG silver-coated copper conductor and a slightly thicker dielectric layer.
 The main difference is that the RG223 coaxial cable has a dual shield.
 This reduces interference and signal loss but leads to slightly poorer attenuation properties at high frequencies.